nnachefski/ocpstuff/images/rhel7-cuda/README.md

+## Deprecated, dont use this anymore.  use the devices plugin
 ### # build a cuda-enabled rhel7 image based on your customized rhel7-custom image
 ###### # this image adds the nvidia cuda libs to rhel7-custom
 ##### # set the project and build the image